MrVeit/Veittech-UnigramPayment/README.md

 https://github.com/MrVeit/Veittech-UnigramPayment-TelegramBot
 ```

-If you already have Node.js installed on your Windows computer (does anyone make Unity games on Linux? :D), you can skip this step and move on to the next one.
+If you already have Node.js installed on your PC running Windows (does anyone make Unity games on Linux? :D), you can skip this step and move on to the next one.
 If you still don't have it installed, you need to go to the official Node.js website and [install it yourself](https://nodejs.org/en/).

-After installing and cloning the two repositories above, you can open the two projects in VS Code or any other code editor **that supports Node.js.**
+After installing and cloning the above two repositories, you can open both projects in VS Code or any other code editor that **supports Node.js.**.

-Now, in order to be able to run these projects locally and start testing, you need to create an environment variable repository.
-To do this, you need to create a file named `.env` but **without any file format** in the directory of both repositories.
+Now, to be able to run these projects locally and start testing, you need to create a repository environment variable.
+To do this, you need to create a file named `.env` but **without a file format** in the directory of both repositories.

-For the API Server environment variable repository, you need to fill in the following information:
+For the API Server repository environment variable, you need to fill in the following information:

 ```config
 SERVER_DOMAIN = http://localhost